 For outdoor lighting and Scene setup, consider the following:

 One of the main components in outdoor lighting is Environment lighting, which is also referred to as hemisphere lighting or skylight.
 Night sky has minimal contribution, while daytime sky has very bright contribution.
-Environment lighting settings can be found under the Lighting tab (Window > Lighting > Settings > Environment).
+Environment lighting settings can be found under the Lighting tab (Window > RenderingThe process of drawing graphics to the screen (or to a render texture).
+By default, the main camera in Unity renders its view to the screen.
+More info

 A procedural SkyboxA special type of Material used to represent skies.
 Usually six-sided.
 More info